Pakistan travel guide

 Karachi

-Levels of violence can vary.
+Levels of violence can vary but there has been a recent increase in armed robbery.
 The safety of daily activity can be unpredictable.
 Criminal and political violence is common, including armed carjacking, robbery, kidnap and murder.
 Strikes called by religious and political parties can cause significant disruption and sometimes lead to violent civil unrest.
 Smaller-scale labour strikes are also common and cause regular disruptions locally.

 There is a risk of violence in parts of the city which include government offices.
 Major hotels and the financial district are generally seen as more stable, though there remains a risk of violence, particularly after Friday prayers.